philouc/my-webpage/content/authors/admin/_index.md

   url: https://www.cea.fr

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include inverse problems in MRI, signal processing for functional brain imaging data, machine and deep learning, cognitive and clinical neuroscience.

 # Interests to show in About widget
 interests:
+- Inverse problems in MRI
-- Artificial Intelligence
+- Machine/Deep learning
-- Computational Linguistics
+- Signal processing
-- Information Retrieval
+- Neuroscience

 # Education to show in About widget
 education: